 Maximize DNA/RNA Recovery

-RNA is notoriously susceptible to degredation by RNase, making it difficult to work with.
-As the buffer's specialized enzymes are active at ambient temperatures, DNase, RNase, and antimicrobial proteins are immediately digested as cells lyse, protecting DNA and RNA from degredation and increasing extraction efficiency.
+RNA is notoriously susceptible to degradation by RNase, making it difficult to work with.
+As the buffer's specialized enzymes are active at ambient temperatures, DNase, RNase, and antimicrobial proteins are immediately digested as cells lyse, protecting DNA and RNA from degradation and increasing extraction efficiency.

 Lyse Liquid or Solid Samples